florinel-chis/mage-seo/docs/DEVELOPMENT.md

 # Development Guide

-This guide helps developers set up a local development environment and contribute to the Laravel SEO Platform.
+This guide helps developers set up a local development environment and contribute to MageSEO.

 ## Table of Contents